stevewithington/muracontacts/README.md

 ## Please Note
 This is intended for Mura CMS (v7+) training purposes only.
 It should **not** to be used for production purposes.

+This is the [CFML branch of the muracontacts project](https://github.com/stevewithington/muracontacts/tree/cfml).
+It is intended to be an example of how a ColdFusion/CFML developer might approach creating a simple, framework-agnostic application as a self-contained display object.

 ## Getting Started